Values & Principles

 Te Tiriti o Waitangi & Digital Sovereignty

 Context: The Tractatus Framework is developed in Aotearoa New Zealand.
-We acknowledge Te Tiriti o Waitangi (the Treaty of Waitangi, 1840) as the founding document of this nation, and recognize the ongoing significance of tino rangatiratanga (self-determination) and kaitiakitanga (guardianship) in the digital realm.
+We acknowledge Te Tiriti o Waitangi as foundational.

 This acknowledgment is not performative.
-Digital sovereignty—the principle that communities control their own data and technology—has deep roots in indigenous frameworks that predate Western tech by centuries.
+Digital sovereignty—the principle that communities control their own data and technology—has deep roots in indigenous frameworks.

 Why This Matters for AI Safety